Kaitai Shinsho: Effect afterwards

 After the publication of the Kaitai Shinsho, there was besides the development in medical science, the progress of the comprehension of the Dutch language.
-Also, it is important to note that Japan, even under its extreme isolationist policies, still had some foundation to understand the products of Western culture.
+Japan, even under its extreme isolationist policies, still had some foundation to understand the products of Western culture.
 It also helped to give a chance for promotion for such talents as those of Ōtsuki Gentaku.

 In translation, some words had to be coined (that is, there were no Japanese words that existed for them prior to the work).
 Some of them, such as the terms for "nerve" (神経, shinkei), "cartilage" (軟骨, nankotsu), and "artery" (動脈, dōmyaku) are still used to this day as a result.
 A great number of anatomical terms were transliterated using Chinese characters.
 They disappeared quickly during the following decades.

 The fact that this was a first translation means that misunderstandings were practically unavoidable.
 There are many mistranslations in the Kaitai Shinsho; later on, Ōtsuki Gentaku retranslated it and released the Authoritative and Revised New Text on Anatomy (重訂解体新書, Chōtei Kaitai Shinsho) in the ninth year of Bunsei (1826).

 In his last years, Sugita Genpaku would write about the work on Kaitai Shinsho in The Beginnings of Rangaku (蘭学事始, Rangaku Koto Hajime).
 This text had a great influence on writings about the modernization of Japanese medicine.